holochain/dev-camp-tests-rust/README.md

 Here is a link to the completed [lib.rs file](zomes/people/code/src/lib.rs).

+If you run `./run-test.sh` on this branch, all 5 tests will pass.

 Note that this is only ONE of many possible ways to have written this code, so if your code doesn't look like this, that doesn't mean that it's wrong.

 Congratulations on writing code that implements a minimalistic social graph!